 Generally, this more contemporary style is termed Edo jūjutsu, since it was founded during the Edo period.
 The striking in these styles is not designed to be effective against armor since no one really wears armor anymore.
 However, it would be effective against a plain-clothed person.

-Japanese Jiu-Jitsu (practiced as Judo) was introduced to the Gracie family in Brazil around 1914 by Esai Maeda, who was also known as Conde Koma.
+Japanese Jiu-Jitsu (practiced as Judo) was introduced to the Gracie family in Brazil around 1914 by Mitsuyo Maeda, who was also known as Conde Koma.
 Maeda was a champion and a direct student of Jigoro Kano, the founder of Judo at the Kodokan in Japan.
 In 1914, Maeda was given the opportunity to travel to Brazil as part of a large Japanese immigration colony.
 In Brazil, in the northern state of Para, he befriended Gastão Gracie, an influential businessman, who helped Maeda get established.
 To show his gratitude, Maeda offered to teach traditional Japanese Jiu-Jitsu to Gastão’s oldest son, Carlos Gracie.
 Carlos learned for a few years and eventually passed his knowledge to his brothers, including his youngest brother, Helio.

 THE BIRTH OF GRACIE JIU-JITSU